g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 set services flow-monitoring version-ipfix template SRV1-IPv4-IPFIX flow-inactive-timeout 180 set services flow-monitoring version-ipfix template SRV1-IPv4-IPFIX ipv4-template
 ```
-Ok, we have the parameters of the template defined.
-Now, we need to made the configuration of the instance of sampling in the forwarding-options.
-We'll define the rate of the sampling in 1000, so, 1 packet in 1000 will be sampled, and we can improve the perfomance of sampling setting this function for the PFE, it is called inline-jflow.
-With this, the sampling will be sent directly by the PFE!!!

-Another parameter that will be particular in our project as the destination port, the inet samplings will be send for the 44321 UDP, and the inet6 samplings to the 46321 UDP.
+Alright, templates are defined!
+Now, let’s jump into forwarding-options to configure the sampling instance.

+We’re setting the sampling rate to 1000 (meaning 1 out of every 1000 packets gets picked).
+To keep performance tight, we’re going to offload this to the PFE using inline-jflow.
+This ensures the sampling happens directly in hardware—keeping our RE CPU happy!

+One specific detail for this project is how we handle destination ports:

+inet samples will be sent to UDP 44321

+inet6 samples go to UDP 46321

-With this in the mindset, we can go to the configuration.
-You can see that we need to specify the source address and the template here, but I think you understand this naturally considering you knowledge in Junos.
+With that in mind, let's look at the config.
+You’ll notice we need to specify the source address and map the templates here, but knowing you guys rely on Junos muscle memory, this should be second nature.
 ```
 set forwarding-options sampling instance to-SRV1 input rate 1000 set forwarding-options sampling instance to-SRV1 family inet output flow-server 10.10.11.2 port 44321